 So roaming = bad?
 Nope, not entirely.
 It’s just a matter of who is doing the roaming (and if it’s free or not).

-When you’re using aloSIM, your primary data plan should have Data Roaming “OFF.”
+When you’re using aloSIM, your primary data plan needs should have Data Roaming “OFF.”

 After all, this is exactly why you’ve chosen to use an eSIM data plan for your trip — to avoid roaming charges.